 Certification as an Adult (Texas Family Code § 54.02)

 In the most serious cases, the Government may ask the court to waive its usual jurisdiction over a child and transfer the case for prosecution in the adult criminal system.
 The requirements vary depending on the age of the offender at the time of the offense and at the time of the prosecution, but is possible only in cases where the child is charged with a felony offense.

 To decide whether to transfer the case to an adult criminal court, the juvenile court must hold a hearing to determine:

 - The nature of the offense itself, including whether it was committed against another person or property;

 - The child’s level of maturity and sophistication;

 - The child’s record and previous history; and

 - The likelihood of the child’s rehabilitation through the juvenile justice system, taking into account the safety of the public.

 If the government is seeking or may seek to certify your child as an adult, the stakes are extremely high.
 The juvenile system is largely focused on rehabilitation and the maximum possible punishment is 40 years, even for a capital offense.
 If the child is transferred to adult criminal court, the rehabilitation focus and punishment caps no longer apply.

-While we certainly want to work hard for a good result, our Waco juvenile crime lawyers also work with you to make sure that your child knows he or she is loved and supported through this difficult time.
-We understand that most kids who find themselves in trouble with "juvie" are at somewhat of a crossroads in life.
-There are two very obvious paths that are available to them and choosing the correct path is the most important part of the entire deal.
-Our sincere hope is that young people that hire us for juvenile representation never have to hire us again.
+While we want to work hard for a good result, our Waco juvenile crime lawyers also work with you to ensure your child knows he or she is loved and supported through this difficult time.
+We understand that most kids in trouble with "juvie" are at a crossroads in life.
+Two very obvious paths are available to them, and choosing the correct path is essential to the whole deal.
+We sincerely hope that young people who hire us for juvenile representation will never have to hire us again.